What are cookies?

 Functional cookies are necessary for the website to function properly.
 These cookies are therefore placed by default and will not be deleted if you do not accept the cookies.
 Functional cookies ensure that you can stay logged in during your visit or on your next visit to the website.

-With the help of a permanent tracking cookie we can recognize the devices of our visitors during a new visit to our website.
+With the help of a permanent tracking cookie, we can recognize the devices of our visitors during a new visit to our website.
 This way we can remember certain settings per visitor.
 The website can be set to your preferences with the help of cookies.
 Even if you have given permission for placing cookies, we can remember this by means of a cookie.
 This means that you do not have to re-enter your preferences, which saves you time and makes it easier to use our website.
 Permanent tracking cookies can be removed via the settings of your browser.

 Using a session tracking cookie enables us to track which parts of the website you have viewed per each visit.
-Hence, we can adjust our service as much as possible to our visitors' browsing behavior.
+Hence, we can adjust our service as much as possible to our visitors' browsing behaviour.
 These cookies are automatically deleted when you close your web browser.

-Through our website a cookie is placed from the American company Google, as part of the "Analytics" service.
+Through our website, a cookie is placed from the American company Google, as part of the "Analytics" service.
 We use this service to track and get reports on how visitors use the website.
 We can use this information to improve the website.
 Google may provide this information to third parties if Google is legally obliged to do so, or if third parties process the information on behalf of Google.
 We have no influence on this.
 We may or may not implicitly allow Google to use the obtained analytical information for other Google services.

-The information that Google collects is anonymised as much as possible.
+The information that Google collects is anonymized as much as possible.
 Your IP address is emphatically not provided.
 The information is transferred to and stored by Google on servers in the United States.
 Google states to adhere to the Privacy Shield principle, as set out by the US Department of Commerce and agreed between the European Union and the United States.
 This means that there is an appropriate level of protection for the processing of any personal data.

 Some pages of our website may include buttons to promote web pages ("like") or share ("tweet") on social networks such as Facebook, Twitter and LinkedIn.
 These buttons work through pieces of code that come from Facebook, Twitter or LinkedIn itself.
 Cookies are placed through this code.
 We have no influence on that.
 Please read the privacy statements of the social services used (which can change regularly) to read what they do with your (personal) data they process via these cookies.